 Click a thumbnail to open a larger version in another window.

 Generally when you purchase a car you'll decide where to put your money after only fifteen minutes behind the wheel!
-So, if you are in the market for a small compact hatchback here is my take on the new Nissan Versa.
-This vehicle is also available in sedan configuration, but you get much more utility, and head room, out of the hatch.
-This particular Versa model came equipped with the 4 speed automatic transmission and the S Value Option Package.
-New, with these two options will pull $18,573 before taxes from your account.
-Is it worth it?
-Lets see....
+So, if you are in the market for a mid size sedan here is my take on the 2017 Ford Fusion SE.
+This SE came equipped with a 6 speed automatic transmission connected to a 2.5L four cylinder engine.
+At $27K new lets see how it fares...